lsu-ddem/coding-for-the-web/content/_index.en.md

 ---
-title: "Digital Storytelling"
+title: "Coding for the Web"
 ---

-# Digital Storytelling
+# Coding for the Web

 ## Course Description and Objectives

-{{% link "digital-storytelling.pdf" %}}
+{{% link "coding-for-the-web.pdf" %}}